Superstar64/aith/README.md

 Linear types promise that a variable of a linear type will be used exactly once.
 Unique types promise that a variable of a unique type will has not been aliased.

-Aith has linear types at the inline level with multiplicity in the arrow except that Aith uses subtyping rather then multiplication.
+Aith has linear types at the inline level with multiplicity in the arrow like Linear Haskell.
 Aith has necessarily unique types at the runtime level with multiplicity via kinds.

 ## Effectful Regions